styopdev/webpack-interview-questions/README.md

       exclude: /node_modules/
     }
     ```
-* Do loaders work in synchronous or asynchronous way?
+* Do loaders work in a synchronous or an asynchronous way?
-* Is it possible to use multiple loaders in `rules` single object?
+* Is it possible to use multiple loaders in the `rules` single object?
 * Name loaders that you think are very important and helpful.

 ### Plugins
-* Describe plugin in webpack.
+* Describe a plugin in webpack.
-* What is difference between loader and plugin?
+* What is the difference between a loader and a plugin?
-* What is advantage of CompressionPlugin?
+* What is the advantage of CompressionPlugin?
-* How to move some data (e.g css code) from bundle to separate file in webpack?
+* How can you move some data (e.g css code) from a bundle to a separate file in webpack?
-* Name plugins you think are very important and helpful.
+* Name some plugins you think are important and helpful.
 * Is it possible to write your own plugin?

 ### Development
-* What is advantage of webpack-dev-server over simple `http` server or nginx?
+* What are some advantages of using webpack-dev-server over simple `http` server or nginx?
-* On which platform webpack-dev-server is developed?
+* On which platform is webpack-dev-server developed?
 * What is Hot-Modules-Replacement?
 * Does it make sense to use Hot-Modules-Replacement in production environment?
 * How to enable source maps in webpack bundles?
-* How to automatically build and update bundles in browser after a change in source code?
+* How to automatically build and update bundles in the browser after a change in source code?
 * What is `parallel-webpack` and how does it affect webpack's build process?